build-on-aws/content/posts/well-arch-chatbot/index.md

 ```

 The dataframe contains the text data, along with links to the corresponding ground truth information indicating how the chatbot responded.
 This allows for easy validation and verification of the chatbot's accuracy and can aid in identifying areas for improvement.

+For more details on how to deploy and create Streamlit apps, checkout the [GitHub repo](https://github.com/banjtheman/aws_well_arch_chatbot)

 ## Conclusion